Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 ##### One item transfer (neighborhood 1)

-I haven't expected that shaking would bring me such a huge improvement in the performance.
+I hadn't expected that shaking would bring me such a massive improvement in the performance.
 After implementing shaking, I observed the results.
-I figured out that for higher indexed bins, there may occur the case that, several bins only have one item and these items could be packed into one bin.
+I figured out that for higher indexed bins, there may occur the case that several bins only have one item, and these items could be packed into one bin.
 Therefore, I implemented one item transfer.
-The algorithm is relatively easy, it picks two bins, take an item from the second bin, and put it into the first bin.
+The algorithm is relatively easy.
+It picks two bins, takes an item from the second bin, and puts it into the first bin.

 In this case, the fitness value could be denoted as item2's size: